jonatasrossetto/Dio_Philips_Fullstack_Developer_mar22/Introducao Angular/course-manager/README.md

 29/04/2022a - Added a component to implement a list of courses 29/04/2022b - Added the star component to show course rating stars, using font-awesome, it is simply 5* covered by a variable width mask, have to take care about the formula to calculate the rating mask width
-01/05/2022 - Added a filter functionality to filter courses by some string contained in the course name
+01/05/2022 - Added a filter functionality to filter courses by some string contained in the course name 02/05/2022 - Added Pipes to format the release date and course code

 -----------------------------------------------
 ## CourseManager